'The Voice' Season 21: Who Made the Top 13?

 The Voice season 21 live shows are here and it's all up to the viewer votes to decide who will make it to the finale!

-Following the Top 20 performances on Monday night, Tuesday's live show will feature the announcement of the Top 13 -- the top two vote-getters from each team, plus one coach's selection -- as well as the winner of last week's Comeback Singer vote, who will compete alongside one remaining performer from each team for the first Instant Save of the season.
+Following the Top 20 performances on Monday night, Tuesday's live show featured the announcement of the Top 13 singers, who will move on to next weeks lives.
+The Top 13 include the top two vote-getters from each team, plus one coach's selection -- as well as the winner of the Instant Save, a wildcard vote between one remaining performer from each team and the winner of last week's Comeback Singer vote.

+Heading into next week, Team Kelly Clarkson will have the advantage with one extra singer, as Hailey Mia was the winner of season 21's first Instant Save!

 Check out all of the Top 13 performers below, and vote for your favorite on The Voice app, or online at NBC.com/VoiceVote.